Table of Contents

 - Additionally, the patient may present symptoms related to the underlying cause of the effusion.

-On the physical look for Beck’s Triad:
+Upon physical examination, look for Beck’s Triad:

 - Low blood pressure